 \subsection{Imitation Learning}

-Modern robotic learning is rooted in Imitation Learning (IL), where early methods like Behavioral Cloning (BC) \cite{pomerleau1988alvinn} struggled with compounding errors from distribution shift.
-This motivated the development of more robust visuomotor policies, with generative methods like Diffusion Policy \cite{chi2023diffusion} and energy-based models like Implicit Behavioral Cloning (IBC) \cite{florence2022implicit} learning complex action distributions to enhance control.
+Modern robotic learning is rooted in imitation learning (IL), where early methods such as behavioral cloning (BC) \cite{pomerleau1988alvinn} struggled with compounding errors due to distribution shift.
+This motivated the development of more robust visuomotor policies using generative methods such as diffusion policy \cite{chi2023diffusion} and energy-based models such as Implicit Behavioral Cloning (IBC) \cite{florence2022implicit}, which learn complex action distributions to enhance control.
 Building on this robustness, the field's focus shifted towards creating large-scale, generalist agents.
 Influential models like DeepMind's Gato \cite{reedgeneralist} and Octo \cite{ghosh2024octo} demonstrated that a single, large transformer pre-trained on diverse, multi-robot datasets could establish a powerful and adaptable motor control foundation.
 This trajectory culminated in the current paradigm of VLA models, which unify perception, language, and control by leveraging knowledge from web-scale models.
 This includes a series of influential works such as RT-1 \cite{RT-1} and its successors \cite{RT-2, RT-X}, alongside powerful open-source models like OpenVLA \cite{kim2024openvla, kim2025fine} and $\pi$ -\cite{black2410pi0, intelligence2504pi05}, which have collectively pushed the boundaries of generalization and performance.
 Our work builds on the BAKU architecture \cite{haldar2024baku}, a lightweight VLA that stands out for its efficient design choices, including multi-sensory observations and action chunking.